rehierl/abstract-properties/12-x-doctree-traversal/12-7-document-order/1-0-document-traversal.md

 Note that start-tags can be described to represent an **enter-order** (i.e. a sequence of enter events) and the end-tags an **exit-order** (i.e. a sequence of exit events).
-Based on that, the tag soup of a document can be understood to describe a sequence of enter- and exit events.
+Based on that, the tag soup of a document can be understood to define a sequence of enter- and exit events.

 Note that, since each enter-event is paired with an exit-event, the tag-based syntax can be understood to support **a stream-based point of view**.
-That is because each pair of tags can be understood to represent a sub-stream of nodes.
+That is because each pair of tags can be understood to define a sub-stream of nodes.

-Since an implementation must be able to determine whether or not a given node is located within the scope of a property (e.g. within the scope of a section), a clear understanding of the meaning of the start-tags and the end-tags is critical.
+Since an implementation must be able to determine whether or not a given node is located within the scope of a property (e.g. within the scope of a section), a clear understanding of the meaning of the start-tags and end-tags is critical.
 After all, how is one to tell the context of a node, if one can not pinpoint its exact location?

 Note that, as a matter of simplification, subsequent discussions will assume that any node and its scope can be expressed in terms of a pair of tags.
-That is, the tag soup of a document must be understood as a pure sequence of start- and end-tags.
+That is, the tag soup of a document must be understood as a theoretical and pure sequence of start- and end-tags.